Golf0ned/nexus-status/README.md

 Because this bot is custom-built for the Nexus Gaming Lounge, it is not designed with interoperability with other Discord servers or GGLeap centers in mind.
 Retooling the bot to work with any Discord server or GGLeap center will not happen in the near future.

 ## Requirements
-This bot runs on Python.
+This bot runs on Python 3.
 All API keys are stored in `.env`.
+To install, run `pip install python-dotenv requests discord.py`.